mvr/lightcone/IDEA.md

 it has to pass through to check it's recovering correctly.
 This would have the biggest impact on traffic-stops and other things with extremely long recovery times.

-## Locked State

-Rather than placing complete catalysts, we should just be placing the

-## TODO

-Avoid catalyst placements that immediately interact with other catalysts

-Properly collate perturbations done by different catalysts

-Allow partial catalysts/weldling, by having a notion of board that fixes some of the cells to a certain state, can try welding at the end.

-Copy over the stable completion code from silk

-Do CountNeighbourhoodInteraction more intelligently rather than doing the entire sum first.

-Allow a single catalyst to have multiple approaches/reaction times

-Automatically determine catalyst properties from some input soups

-Option to report fizzles only (a la silk)